India - Distribution and Sales ChannelsIndia - Distribution & Sales Channels

 India’s Business to Business (B2B) e-commerce market is expected to reach $700 billion by 2020.
 Online retail is expected to be at par with the physical stores in the next five years.
 India is expected to become the world’s fastest growing e-commerce market, driven by robust investment in the sector and rapid increase in the number of internet users.
 Indian e-commerce sales are expected to reach $120 billion by 2020 from $30 billion in 2016.

-The three-tier system: Most Indian manufacturers use a three-tier selling and distribution structure that has evolved over the years.
+The three-tier system: most Indian manufacturers use a three-tier selling and distribution structure that has evolved over the years.
 This structure involves redistribution stockists, wholesalers, and retailers.
 As an example, an FMCG company operating on an all-India basis could have between 40 and 80 redistribution stockists (RS).
 The RS will sell the product to between 100 and 450 wholesalers.
 Finally, both the RS and wholesalers will service between 250,000-750,000 retailers throughout the country.
 The RS will sell to both large and small retailers in the cities as well as interior parts of India.
 Depending on how a company chooses to manage and supervise these relations, its sales staff may vary from 75 to 500 employees.
-Wholesaling is profitable by maintaining low costs with high turnover, with typical FMCG product margins anywhere from 4-5%.
+Wholesaling is profitable by maintaining low costs with high turnover, with typical FMCG product margins anywhere from four to five percent.
 Many wholesalers operate out of wholesale markets.
 In urban areas, the more enterprising retailers provide credit and home-delivery.
 Now, with the advent of shopping malls, companies talk of direct delivery and discounts for large retail outlets.

 India has 13 major (national government control) and 187 minor (local state/private control) ports, but in terms of gross weight tonnage conveyed annually, Mumbai and Marmagao on the west coast, and Vishakhapatnam and Chennai along the east coast are the most important ports in India.
 Mumbai, the financial capital of the country, is very important for international cargo trade.